RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ##### What are the building blocks of the Shopping cart a.k.a cart-service?

-It uses a Red Hat`s Distributed `Data Grid` technology to store all shopping carts and assigns a unique id to them.
+It uses a Red Hat's Distributed `Data Grid` technology to store all shopping carts and assigns a unique id to them.
 It uses the `Quarkus Infinispan client` to do this.
 The Shopping cart makes a call via the Quarkus Rest client to fetch all items in the Catalog.
 In the end, Shopping cart also throws out a `Kafka` message to the topic Orders, when checking out.
 For that, we use the `Quarkus Kafka client` in the next lab.
 Last and perhaps worth mentioning the `REST+Swagger UI` also part of the REST API support in `Quarkus`.

 What is a `Shopping Cart` in our context?
 A Shopping cart has a list of Shopping Items.
 Quantity of a product in the Items list `Discount` and promotional details.
 We will see these in more details when we look at our model.

 For this lab, we are using the code ready workspaces, make sure you have the following project open in your workspace.
-Lets`s go through quickly how the cart service works and built on  `Quarkus` Java runtimes.
+Lets's go through quickly how the cart service works and built on `Quarkus` Java runtimes.
 Go to `Project Explorer` in `CodeReady Workspaces` Web IDE and expand `cart-service` directory.

 ![cart]({% image_path codeready-workspace-cart-project.png %}){:width="500px"}